 Rail-trails are multi-purpose public paths created from former railroad corridors.
 They are most often flat or follow a gentle grade as they traverse urban, suburban and rural communities in America.
 Get all the basics for creating a vibrant rail-trail for your community, including technical tips and tried-and-true methods for generating neighborhood, political and funding support for your project by using the toolbox.

 RTC's Trail Expert Network produces a free webinar series designed to help trail professionals build, grow, manage, maintain, promote or otherwise support trails and trail networks.

 Doppelt Family Trail Development Fund

 Launched in 2015, the Doppelt Family Trail Development Fund supports organizations and local governments that are implementing projects to build and improve multi-use trails.
-Applications for 2019 grants opened on December 1, 2018.
-Join the Trail Expert Network to get updates.
+Applications for 2019 grants are closed.
+Join the Trail Expert Network to get more updates.

 America's Rails-with-Trails Report

 Rails-with-trails are safe, common, and increasing in number.
 These are the standout findings of America's Rails-with-Trail Report, a defining new study on the development of multi-use trails alongside active freight, passenger and tourist rail lines.

 Active Transportation Beyond Urban Centers Report